IAmTrial/SlashWork/d2widescreenhack.md

 A3 48BCB86F                     mov [D2client.dll+0xDBC48], eax               ; move the value of eax into the value storing the game's logic for width, Note that this is unmodified
 C7 05 4CBCB86F 58020000         mov [D2client.dll+0xDBC4C], 00000258          ; move the value 600 into the value storing the game's logic for height
 ```

 ### Modifying D2client.dll, Part 2
 The game is ready to play, except that the UI panels display is somewhat wacky.
 Quest buttons, waypoint buttons, and mercenary stats do not align correctly.
 Here are the instructions directly responsible for 640x480 mode panel placement, which starts at 0xC3A11 and ends at 0xC3A1C.
 ```markup
 89 1D A0B9BC6F          mov [D2client.dll+0x11B9A0], ebx          ; move the value of ebx (which is 0) into the value that stores the x-offset positioning of panels
 89 1D A4B9BC6F          mov [D2client.dll+0x11B9A4], ebx          ; move the value of ebx (which is 0) into the value that stores the y-offset positioning of panels
 ```
 Now there's a problem.
-Moving a register into a memory location requires less bytes than moving a DWORD constant, which means that I need a total of 8 extra bytes if I want to add HD mode.
-While I could probably replace the entire set of instructions with a call to another function, and NOP the rest of the instructions, I went for a more simplistic route.
+Moving a register into a memory location requires less bytes than moving a DWORD constant.
+This means that I need a total of 8 extra bytes if I want to add HD mode.
+One method I could emply is to replace the entire set of instructions with a call to another function and NOP the rest of the instructions.
+However, I opted for a differet route.
 Here is a much wider view of the instructions I could modify, spanning 0xC39F9 to 0xC3A1C:
 ```markup
 75 16                           jne D2client.dll+0xC3A11                      ; jump to 640x480 code if not 800x600 mode
 C7 05 A0B9BC6F 50000000         mov [D2client.dll+0x11B9A0], 00000050         ; move the value 80 into the value that stores the x-offset positioning of panels